Eugénie de Montijo: Role in the arts

 The empress was "perhaps the last Royal personage to have a direct and immediate influence on fashion".
 She set the standard for contemporary fashion at a time when the luxury industries of Paris were flourishing.
 Gowns, colors, and hairstyles "à l'impératrice" were avidly copied from the empress throughout Europe and America.
 She was famous for her large crinolines and for rotating her outfits throughout the day, with a different dress for the morning, afternoon, evening, and night.
 The British satirical magazine Punch christened her variously as the "Queen of Fashion", "Imperatrice de la Mode", "Countess of Crinoline", and "Goddess of the Bustles".
 She never wore the same gown twice, and in this way commissioned and acquired an enormous wardrobe, which she disposed of in annual sales to benefit charity.
 Her favored couturier, Charles Frederick Worth, provided hundreds of gowns to her over the years and was appointed the official dressmaker to the court in 1869.
 In the late 1860s, she caused a shift in fashion by turning against the crinoline and adopting Worth's "new" slimmer silhouettes with the skirt gathered in the back over a bustle.

 Eugénie's influence on contemporary taste extended into the decorative arts.
 She was a great admirer of Queen Marie Antoinette and decorated her interiors in revivals of the Louis XV and Louis XVI styles.
 A general vogue arose for 18th century French design, becoming known as "Style Louis XVI Impératrice".
 According to Nancy Nichols Barker, her admiration for Marie Antoinette "was nearly an obsession.
 She collected her portraits and trinkets, lived in her suite at Saint-Cloud, had constructed a small model of the Petit Trianon in the park, and frequently engaged Hübner in lugubrious conversation about the fate of the martyred queen."

 In 1863, the Empress established a museum of Asian art called the musée Chinois (Chinese Museum) at the Palace of Fontainebleau.
 She carefully curated the displays of her museum, constituting diplomatic gifts given to her by an embassy from Siam in 1860, as well as loot taken from the Old Summer Palace outside Beijing by French troops during the Second Opium War.
 General Charles Cousin-Montauban had sent crates of this loot to Eugénie as a gift, with the first shipment arriving in February 1861.
 The collection numbers some 800 objects, with 300 coming from the sack of the Summer Palace.

 Biarritz

-In 1854, Emperor Napoleon III and Eugénie bought several acres of dunes in Biarritz and gave the engineer Dagueret the task of establishing a summer home surrounded by gardens, woods, meadows, a pond and outbuildings.
+In 1854, Emperor Napoleon III and Eugénie bought several acres of dunes at Biarritz in the southwest of France near the Spanish border, and gave the engineer Dagueret the task of establishing a summer home surrounded by gardens, woods, meadows, a pond and outbuildings.
 Napoleon III chose the location near Spain so his wife would not get homesick for her native country.
 The house was called the Villa Eugénie, today the Hôtel du Palais.
 The presence of the imperial couple attracted other European royalty like the British monarchs Queen Victoria and the Spanish king Alfonso XIII and made Biarritz well-known.